Current Residence: Versailles, Ky. / Scottsdale, Ariz.

 Big Break Seasons: Big Break Ireland – Semi-finalist; Big Break NFL Puerto Rico – Semi-finalist

 Since Competing on Big Break: Currently competing full time on the Symetra Tour.
 Recorded her first professional victory in April at the Symetra Classic.
-Engaged to fellow Big Break Ireland contestant Julien Trudeau, getting married Sept.
-27, the day before both Julien and Mallory travel to compete on the Big Break Invitational.
+Engaged to fellow Big Break Ireland contestant Julien Trudeau, getting married Friday, Sept.
+26, two days before both Julien and Mallory travel to compete on the Big Break Invitational.

 Big Break NFL PUERTO RICO BIO